miShelbyT/new-game/README.md

 This is my first stab at functional components using hooks, and destructuring props.
 Very proud!

-Project was created with Reactjs and Semantic UI.
+Project was created with Reactjs and Semantic UI and riffed off of a Reactjs tic tac toe tutorial with additional functionality.

 Thanks so much to Monarch and Navi and everyone at Mintbean.io for putting these events together.